FSYED7X/FSYED7X/README.md

 - 👋 Hi, I’m Farhan Syed
 - 👀 I’m a React Js Develop
-- 💞️ I’m looking to collaborate on a React Project
+- 💞️ I do MERN and DevOps
 - 📫 How to reach me - +91 8623898504
 - 🔗 click the link to directly start the conversation on whatsapp - https://wa.me/918623898504/?text=Hi